xdrip/xdrip_docs/docs/use/OOP.md

     You can either calibrate from raw data, not calibrate or add a calibration to native data.
     Check the [OOP2 settings](../misc/#oop2).

 **Use only the [latest OOP2 app](https://drive.google.com/file/d/17BlRT9aL58hikOIr-MsVs57Lr8seuu5f/view?usp=sharing)**.
 Latest xDrip+ versions will not work with older OOP2 apps.
+*Note: you need to be logged into your Google account to access the link above*

 !!!warning
     Out Of process Libre Algorithm must be [disabled](../misc/#out-of-process-algorithm) when using OOP2.